astropy/astropy/docs/development/workflow/development_workflow.rst

    git push --set-upstream origin my-new-feature

-From now on git will know that ``my-new-feature`` is related to the ``your-github-username/my-new-feature`` branch in your GitHub fork of Astropy.
+From now on git will know that ``my-new-feature`` is related to the ``my-new-feature`` branch in your GitHub fork of Astropy.

-You will still need to ``git push`` your changes to GitHub periodically.
-The setup in this section will make that easier because any following pushes of this branch can be performed without having to write out the remote and branch names.
+You will still need to :ref:`push-to-github` periodically.
+The setup in this section will make that easier because any following pushes of this branch can be performed without having to write out the remote and branch names, but it never hurts to be explicit in typing out the commands.

 .. _install-branch: